The Secret Policeman's Ball 2012: Content

 There was a cameo appearance by Richard Branson, Liam Neeson introduced formerly imprisoned Burmese comedian and political activist Zarganar.

 The musical lineup consisted of Mumford & Sons, Reggie Watts with Peter Serafinowicz, and a concluding set by Coldplay.

 Additionally, Beavis and Butt-head appeared in an animated sequence and former Monty Python members Michael Palin, Eric Idle, and Terry Jones appeared in pre-recorded video segments explaining comedically why they were not there.
 At several moments in the show, Statler and Waldorf from the Muppets commented on the event and spoke to performers from a balcony.

 Aziz Ansari, The Antics, Maya Rudolph and Stephen Colbert had been rumoured to appear but ultimately did not do so.

 The event was streamed live on Epix.
 Peter Serafinowicz provided the voice of the announcer.
 It was later shown on Channel 4 in the UK on 9 March 2012, with extra behind the scenes interviews with some of the performers.

-The show was presented by Jimmy Carr, providing voice-overs, as well as recorded links out of ads by various comedians.
+In the UK it was shown by Channel 4.